7 Promising Amnesia Romance Books

 3. Repeat (Larsen Bros)

 Repeat is contemporary romantic suspense with amnesia.
-It is the first book and Kylie Scott’s Larsen Brothers series.
-In this one, the heroine (Clementine) is the one with amnesia.
+It is the first book in Kylie Scott’s Larsen Brothers series.
+In this one, the heroine (Clementine) has amnesia.
 She was attacked and left unconscious when the story picked up.
 So Clementine is trying to piece together some of her old life and tap into some of those memories while also coming to terms with the person she is now.
 When someone notices one of her tattoos and asks if it’s a specific artist, she goes to that tattoo shop where the artist works out.

 While there, Clementine finds her ex-boyfriend and realizes she broke his heart.
 So, it is a second-chance romance, and there are some safety concerns with everything going on with her right now.
-The hero ends up having her move back in with him, which is the house they used to share.
-Their new relationship is very straightforward and honest, and the communication they had was nice to see.
+The hero has her move back in with him, the house they used to share.
+Their new relationship is straightforward and honest, and their communication is nice.

 Repeat